-Learn how to clear both balances in your Payroll Service Customer Asset account and Payroll Liability Report if they match.
+Learn how to clear both balances in your Payroll Service Customer Asset account and Payroll Liability Report in QuickBooks if they match.

 You’d need to verify if you have any pending payroll to be sent before completing the following steps.

 Step 1.
 Create a refund deposit for taxes and liabilities

 - Go to the Employees menu, select Payroll Taxes and Liabilities, then Deposit Refund Liabilities.

 - In the Refund Deposit for Taxes and Liabilities window, complete the following fields:

 - Vendor.
 Select QuickBooks Desktop Payroll or Intuit Payroll Service.